codership/galera/Docs_tommi/python3/source/nodeprovisioning.rst

 .. _`Node Provisioning and Recovery`:

-The state of new and failed nodes differs from the state of the primary component and needs to be synchronized.
+The state of new and failed nodes differs from the state of the :term:`Primary Component` and needs to be synchronized.
 As a result, new node provisioning and failed node recovery are essentially the same process of joining the node to the cluster :abbr:`PC (Primary Component)`.